inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

    :end-before: #####

 **Note:** *The ``collision`` signal is an extra signal generated by the ``EtherMAC`` module.
-Collision occurs, when a frame is received, while the transmission or reception of another signal is in progress, or when transmission is started, while receiving a frame is in progress.*
+Collision occurs when a frame is received, while the transmission or reception of another signal is in progress, or when transmission is started while receiving a frame is in progress.*

-For further examination of the model, let's assume that the goal is to design a high performance Ethernet campus area network (CAN).
+For further examination of the model, let's assume that the goal is to design a high-performance Ethernet campus area network (CAN).
 A campus network is a computer network made up of an interconnection of local area networks (LANs) within a limited geographical area.
 In real life, the requirements for performance, capacity and network ports are given